Behaviour for Learning

 Bunbury is a caring Christian community, whose values are built on mutual trust and respect for all, regardless of race and/or ethnicity.
 The Behaviour in Schools Policy and Procedure is designed to support the way in which all members of each school can live and work together in a supportive way within the spirit of forgiveness and restoration.
 It aims to promote an environment where everyone feels happy, safe and secure, and where effective learning can take place.

-but the primary aim of the Behaviour in Schools Policy and Procedure is not a system to enforce rules.
+The school has four main school rules but the primary aim of the Behaviour in Schools Policy and Procedure is not a system to enforce rules.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 These documents support the school communities in aiming to allow everyone to work together in an effective and considerate way.

 Every member of the school community is expected to behave in a considerate way towards others and to treat all children fairly, applying these documents in a consistent way.